greenny/rpn_calculator/README.md

 Created Abstract `Runner` class for calculator running.
 Two chield classes(ConsoleRunner and FileRunner) could be used to specify User Input.
-It makes sence to do the same trick with Logger(f.e. for File Output or WebSocket) and use Strategy pattern.
+Used Singleton pattern for logger.
+In a case of using another logger(f.e.
+File or Stream) we could use Strategy pattern and pass it as argument to runner.
 But for now it's enaugh to use simple ConsoleLogger.

 Class `RPNCalculator` is the engine of app.
 It store arguments and could execute calculation if has all needed data(at least two numbers and operator).